-with a category 4 sacral ulcer.
+An 84 year old lady with a category 4 sacral ulcer.
 She lived alone but was unwilling to accept support at home.
 She had been less mobile owing to heart failure and had several recent urinary infections.
-She developed the category 4 ulcer in April 2015, which is when the district nurse team became involved.
+She developed the category 4 injury in April 2015, which is when the district nurse team became involved.